School Uniform and the School Day

-- IMIAL Award in Vehicle Maintenance
+- ABC Award in Motor Vehicle Studies (Level 1)

 - Level 1 Certificate in Basic Construction

-- Level 1 Performing Arts
+- Level 1 in Performing Arts

 The school’s vocational curriculum is constantly expanding to meet our young people’s needs and tailored courses are provided for pupils wishing to access further learning beyond the prescribed curriculum.